Please note : Change to Preoperative Covid Testing for Elective Procedures and Surgery – Effective November 5, 2021

 - Before leaving from home, please double-check any special instructions regarding food or drink restrictions before your procedure or clothing suggestions that you may have received from your nurse, physician or specialist.

-- Please bring only one other person with you when coming to the Emergency Department, any Ambulatory Care Clinic or day surgery appointment.
+- Please review the Visitation Policy when coming to the Emergency Department, any Ambulatory Care Clinic or day surgery appointment for Family and Essential Caregivers. https://mhalliance.on.ca/patients-visitors/visiting-a-patient/

 - When you arrive, please come first to the Registration office; at the front of the building in SMGH, and through the Emergency entrance at FCHS.